 Every change comes with a change.
-Google have discontinued its unlimited Drive storage in Google Workspace — the most recent rebrand Google made this week after changing Gmail logo.
+Google has discontinued its unlimited Drive storage in Google Workspace — the most recent rebrand Google made this week after changing the Gmail logo.
 So the new change came with a change.

-Before Google rebrand its G Suite name to Workspace users with the Business tier had been given an unlimited Google Drive storage but as of now — the very unlimited is going away.
-Google spokesperson say businesses that need additional storage can request.
+Before Google rebrands its G Suite name to Workspace users with the Business tier had been given unlimited Google Drive storage but as of now — the very unlimited is going away.
+Google spokesperson says businesses that need additional storage can request.

-G Suite rebrand came as a surprise to me —although I didn’t except the change to its name so soon, and I was sure that Google would still hold on its formal name — but that change on Monday after the company announced it rebrand.
+G Suite rebrand came as a surprise to me —although I didn’t expect the change to its name so soon, and I was sure that Google would still hold on to its formal name — but that change on Monday after the company announced its rebrand.

 Google product apps have seen some recent changes this few months.
-All Workspace apps logo have been change and include the Google brand colour; red, blue, green and yellow.
-A move to blend in with other Google product.
+All Workspace apps logo have been changed and include the Google brand color; red, blue, green, and yellow.
+A move to blend in with other Google products.